elunna/nerfhack-changelog/README.md

 * Technicially, it doesn't count as a real "branch" in nethack terms.
 The levels are simply sequenced after Medusa's level.
 This is different from the implementation in the SLethe patch, but was programmed this way so that most of the other dungeon teleportation and travel mechanics would still function as normal.
 * Cerberus now guards the entrace to the Valley.
 * The Castle level now appears as the third level down from the start of the lethe (it also now counts as a lethe level)
-* The lethe levels start after Medusa's Island and lead all the way to the Valley of the Dead.
+* The lethe levels start shortly after Medusa's Island and lead all the way to the Valley of the Dead.
 * The lethe water mechanic was not imported.
 In its place, many oppressive mechanics take effect
 * All lethe levels are undiggable, hardfloor, and no teleport.
 * More traps were added to these levels, especially anti-magic fields
 * Many items that were guaranteed in the original lethe patch (or dnh) were minimized or eliminated.
 * There are up to four potential altars available in the Lethe branch.
 Each altar has a 50% chance of appearing.
-If it does appear, there is a further 3 in 4 chance it's pre-cracked.
+If it does appear, there is a further 50% chance it's pre-cracked.
 Lethe effects:
   * You cannot gain experience.
   * You don't gain skill points for using skills